Luxury Tea Loaf with Exotic Fruits

 - Best served when still slightly warm.

-“A tea loaf with a distinct flavour, which is lovely on its own or buttered, and definitely with a specialty tea!”
+“A tea loaf with a distinct flavour, which is lovely on its own or buttered, and definitely with a specialty tea.
+A unique recipe mixing exotic spice with sweet bread dough!!”